4 Myths About Online Trading

 Myth #4: Online trading is less risky than trading through a full-service broker.

 There is risk of loss associated with investing in securities regardless of the method used.
 New investors need to understand key investment concepts, their own risk tolerance and their investment goals before venturing into the market.
 Online investors should do their own research, and be skeptical of stock advice and tips provided in chat rooms or bulletin boards.
 Also, for some online investors, there is a temptation to "overtrade" by trading too frequently or impulsively without considering their investment goals or risk tolerance.
-Overtrading can effect investment performance, raise trading costs, and complicate your tax situation.
+Overtrading can negatively affect investment performance, raise trading costs, and complicate your tax situation.

 To learn more about saving and investing, and keeping your finances in order, visit the Investors section of FINRA.org.